bthda/academic_website_code2020/content/authors/admin/_index.md

 - Visitors
 ---

 Hi, I am currently a PhD student in Dr. Sanjay Srivastava's Personality and Social Dynamics lab at the University of Oregon.
-My research investigates the impressions people form of others after face-to-face interactions and looks to answer questions like: how do different contexts impact the accuracy and/or bias of these impressions? and, how do impressions of individual differences impact social decisions.
-An integral part of my work has been the development of experiemntal methods and analytical approaches to test my research questions in socioecnomically diverse populations.
+My research investigates the impressions people form of others after face-to-face interactions, stereotypes that manifest in these impressions, and how they impact social decisions.

+An integral part of this work has been developing experimental and analytic approaches needed to examine these phenomena in actual interactions between real people from diverse populations.

-In addition, I support and practice open science, and have a keen interest in philosophy of science, and both research and quantitative methods.
+In addition, I practice open science (OSF page link here), and have a interest in philosophy of science, research and quantitative methods.